 The OCR Director is an Assistant Director of CFPB and reports directly to the CFPB Director on all issues related to the CFPB's EEO Program.
 The CFPB Director provides direction, feedback and coaching, as needed, to the OCR Director.
-Furthermore, the CFPB Director is responsible for other OCR supervisory functions, including serving as the final approving official for midyear and annual performance evaluations for the OCR Director, assigning work to the OCR Director, and approving the OCR operating budget and staffing to effectively operate a model EEO program.
+Furthermore, the CFPB Director is responsible for other OCR supervisory functions, including serving as the final approving official for mid-year and annual performance evaluations for the OCR Director, assigning work to the OCR Director, and approving the OCR operating budget and staffing to effectively operate a model EEO program.
 The OCR Director acts with the greatest degree of independence and is the final decisionmaker over EEO complaint matters.
-The reporting structure of the OCR Director was compliant with the Elijah E. Cummings Federal Employee Antidiscrimination Act of 2020 during FY 2023.
+The reporting structure of the OCR Director is compliant with the Elijah E. Cummings Federal Employee Antidiscrimination Act of 2020.12

 The OCR Director is firewalled from the Disability Accessibility Program Section (DAPS) and any involvement in disability reasonable accommodation requests.
 This mitigates actual and perceived conflicts between OCR and DAPS.
+Similarly, the OCR Director is firewalled from the Anti-Harassment Program managed by OHC.

-The OCR Director leads a team of diverse professionals, including civil rights attorneys, nonattorney experts, dispute prevention and resolution practitioners, and data and administrative support specialists.
+The OCR Director leads a team of diverse professionals, including civil rights attorneys, non-attorney experts, dispute prevention and resolution practitioners, and data and administrative support specialists.
 The OCR team has significant subject matter expertise and extensive experience in civil rights, labor and employment laws, conflict management, investigative techniques, workforce data analyses, and federal-sector rules and processes.
 The EEOC itself has often pointed to OCR-created policies, reports, practices, and templates as models for the rest of the federal-sector EEO community.